KHowarth422/TinyPIC/README.md

 ### 2D Simulation Format

 - All 2D simulation CSV files containing particle data should be set up with five columns and any desired number of rows.
 The first row should contain the headers associated with a particle's ID, x position, y position, x velocity, and y velocity.
 Each subsequent row contains the associated data for each particle.
 The particle ID must be a string and the position and velocity can be integer or float values.

+- The units are the same as described for the 1D case.

 - Below, we include a sample CSV set-up for 3 particles: